Our armed forces community have healthy relationships and are integrated into our communities.

 The Independent Inquest Advice (IIA) Service

-The IIA provide free legal advice to bereaved armed forces families.
-The service can help you deal with bereavement through expert support at all stages of investigation.
+The IIA provides free legal advice to bereaved armed forces families.
+The service can help you deal with bereavement through expert support at all stages of the investigation.
 Find out more about the IIA.

 SSAFA support groups

 Soldiers, Sailors, Airmen and Families Association (SSAFA) offer various support groups for bereaved families, offering the opportunity to speak to a network of different people.
 Find out more about SSAFA support groups.

 Events and local support groups